yabje/scoresaber-wiki/wiki/rules.md

 :::danger ⚠️ ATTENTION
 You must never make your ranked maps unavailable to players.
 If you violate this rule, you will be banned from ranking any maps on ScoreSaber in the future.

+This does include maps that are technically ranked by having been qualified for more than 7 days, but have not been assigned a star rating yet.
 :::

 ## What Happens if I Break the Rules?